Thursday, April 25, 2013

 Grandmother (part IV)

-The memorial service was nicely done.
-Joann spoke and mentioned the Lord helped her pull it all together.
-She recited a poem and included many things my sisters told her.
-She did a great job.
-I wouldn’t have been able to read it without crying.
-The title is “Grandmother’s Poem.”
+They held her memorial service at 2 p.m., and it was beautifully done.
+Joann spoke and said the Lord helped her put everything together.
+She recited a poem and included many heartfelt memories that we girls shared with her.
+She did a fantastic job, and I know I wouldn't have been able to read it without crying.
+The poem is titled "Grandmother's Poem."

 Tuesday, April 16, 2013